-The parish of Llancarfan is part of the Vale Group of churches
+The parish of Llancarfan is part of the East Vale Group of church

 For enquiries, please call